crate/crate-tutorials/docs/first-use.rst

 the query above, we're matching rows where the ``followers_count`` attribute of this object is more than ``100``.

-Type this query into the admin UI query console.
+- Type this query into the Admin UI query console.
 Then select *EXECUTE QUERY*.
 You should see something like this:

 .. image:: _assets/img/first-use/admin-ui-results.png